Sara Sheridan: Work

-Sheridan also writes TV-tie in books.
-One for the second series of ITV's hit drama series, "Victoria" based on the life of Queen Victoria (2017) and most recently for ITV's adaptation of Jane Austen's last, unfinished novel: Sanditon (2019).
+Sheridan also writes TV tie-in books.
+Her first, for the second series of ITV's hit drama series, Victoria was based on the early married life of Queen Victoria (2017) and the second for ITV's adaptation of Jane Austen's last, unfinished novel, Sanditon (2019).
+Two of her five-part radio plays have been broadcast on BBC Radio Four.

 She remapped Scotland for Historic Environment Scotland (Where are the Women?
 An imagined female atlas of Scotland - 2019), which was included in the David Hume Institute's First Minister's Summer Reading List 2019.
 The book is credited with inspiring Claire Mitchell QC to found the Accused Witches of Scotland campaign in 2019 to seek an apology and a pardon for Scotland's witches and raise a national memorial.

-A portrait of her by Scottish artist Sophie Mckay Knight, the result of a creative collaboration, was featured by The Guardian Art & Design column in 2015 before going on to public exhibition in the National Gallery of Scotland.
+A portrait of her by Scottish artist Sophie Mckay Knight, the result of a creative collaboration, was featured by The Guardian Art & Design column in 2015 before going on public exhibition in the National Gallery of Scotland.